A happy employee raises the chances of a happy customer.

 With the high street being saturated with job opportunities, it is vital to sell your job to prospective employees and clearly demonstrate why they should aspire to work for your business.

-The most successful job briefs will simultaneously portray how you want your applicant to be, and how you’re the company they want to work for.
+The most successful job briefs will simultaneously portray your ideal applicant, and how you’re the company that they want to work for.

 It all starts with your current employees

 This is so, so important – not just for maximising staff performance, but also for maximising staff retention and, vitally, future staff acquisition.